For convenience - Click any product IMAGE or BLUE text for information or to purchase that item.

 7. Set up a sharpening station.
 No matter what system you prefer, dedicate shop space to it and have everything in one place, ready to go.
 You need that efficiency in a small shop.

-8. This may seem obvious but, it takes much more time to sharpen wider blades than thin ones. the more stock you have to remove the longer it'll take.
-A 1-1/2" chisel can take well over an hour if it hasn't been sharpened in a while.
+8. Wider blades take more time.
+The more stock you have to remove the longer it'll take.
+A 1-1/2" chisel can take an hour if it's very blunt.

 Some things can’t be sharpened...

 If if you own a thickness planer with 2 or 3 blades.
-You’ll find that they can't be sharpened.
-I’ve tried and trust me it can’t be done well enough to do it right.
+You can't sharpen them, I’ve tried.

-Your sharpening service may be technically able to do it but it’ll be more expensive than buying new blades each time.
+A sharpening service may be able to do it but it’ll be more expensive than new blades.

 Buy a machine with a Helical cutter head, or buy a helical cutter head for your existing machine.
-The blades have 4 sides and they are extremely tough.
-They will pay for themselves within a year because you won’t be replacing expensive blades every project or two.
+Blades have 4 sides and they are tough.
+They will pay for themselves within a year.